 Skip to contents

-coord_3d creates a 3D coordinate system that creates a 2D view of 3D data.
+coord_3d is a 3D coordinate system that creates a 2D view of 3D data.
 This is the essential core component of any plot made with ggcube.
-It supports rotation, perspective projection, and options for controlling panel selection and axis label placement.
+It supports rotation, perspective projection, and options for controlling plot aspect ratios, panel selection, axis label placement, and lighting.

 Usage